M-TaskeenIkhlas9/furorsports/README.md

 3. Modify the seed data in `server/database/db.js`

 ### Styling
 All styles are in CSS files within each component/page directory.
-The design follows a modern, clean aesthetic similar to the Toledo Exporters website.
+The design follows a modern, clean aesthetic for Furor Sport.

 ## Troubleshooting